 Measuring CBD Capsules Dosage

 Now, if you’re wondering if there is a 100% accurate method to take CBD, the answer is a loud YES; these are CBD capsules.
-Because encapsulated CBD contains a fixed dose of the compound, they allow you to dose it precisely.
+Comparing capsule to oil, encapsulated CBD contains a fixed dose of the compound, they allow you to dose it precisely.

 Let’s say your CBD dosage is 50 mg.
 In order to meet these numbers, simply buy a bottle of 25 mg capsules and take one piece twice daily; you will be good to go.
 Besides, what could be easier than swallowing a flavorless CBD capsule with water?